cityforwardcollective/wisconsink12/README.md

   - `enrollment` – This table contains enrollment data for all Wisconsin schools.
 Disaggregated enrollment data is not available for private schools.
-  - `forward_exam` – This table contains forward exam results for public and Choice-participating private schools.
+  - `forward_exam` – This table contains Forward Exam results for public and Choice-participating private schools.
 Disaggregated test results are not available for private schools.
   - `graduation` – This table contains graduation and completion data